Aden1ke/alx-system_engineering-devops/0x00-shell_basics/README.md

 My third script-i am to Write a script that changes the working directory to the user’s home directory.
 My fourth script-Display current directory contents in a long format.
 My fifth script-i am to display current directory contents, including hidden files.
+My sixth script-i am to display current directory contents long format with user and group IDs displayed numerically And hidden files (starting with .)